josepaulonunes/josepaulonunes.github.io/index.md

 </div>

 <p class="blurb">
-  Welcome!
-I am an intern at the Portuguese Energy Sector Regulator (ERSE) with interests in development economics, public policy, industrial organization, and economic regulation.
+I'm an economist intern at ERSE, Portugal's energy sector regulator, working on Regulatory Impact Assessments across electricity, gas, fuel, and electric mobility.
+I'm interested in industrial organization, competition policy, and macroeconomics, and I'm working on a few independent data projects to sharpen my programming and put my econometrics to use outside of coursework.
 </p>

 <h2>Projects</h2>